GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

 - Console application
   - A command line program that functions without a required graphical interface
 - Bash
-  - Commonly distributed shell, or command language interpreter for Linux
+  - Commonly distributed command language for Linux
   - An enhanced version of the original sh (Bourne shell)
 - Ubuntu
   - A popular Linux distribution (distro) based on Debian (another distro)